 12. STEPPS to Transformation (Workshop)

-- Provide experiences that can be used to improve teamwork in any organization
+• Provide examples of how TeamSTEPPS tools can be used to improve teamwork in any organization

 Rhonda Pouliot – Health Quality Council of Alberta

 Maryanne D’Arpino – Canadian Patient Safety Institute

 Anila Hussaini – Health Quality Council of Alberta

 Kim Kinder – Canadian Patient Safety Institute